 Changing the length of the exposure will influence the end look of the image.
 If there are clouds blowing through a blue sky, you may find that a shorter exposure of 5, 10 or 15 seconds gives you a better image than 1 minute.
 But, on a very cloudy day you may find longer exposures of over 1 minute work best.
 Experiment!
 To increase or decrease the time, adjust your aperture or ISO accordingly.

-To create interesting long exposure photography, you need to photograph something that has the potential to be transformed by using a long shutter speed.
+To us long exposure techniques well, you need to photograph something that has the potential to be transformed by using a long shutter speed.
 Here are a few scenarios that will give you good results:

 - Clouds moving through the sky, particularly if some blue sky is also visible